WTJX-TV

-WTJX-TV, virtual channel 12 (UHF digital channel 36), is a Public Broadcasting Service (PBS) member television station serving the United States Virgin Islands that is licensed to Charlotte Amalie, Saint Thomas.
-Owned by the Virgin Islands Public Broadcasting System, it is sister to National Public Radio (NPR) member station WTJX-FM (93.1 MHz).
+WTJX-TV (channel 12) is a PBS member television station serving the United States Virgin Islands that is licensed to Charlotte Amalie, Saint Thomas.
+Owned by the Virgin Islands Public Broadcasting System, it is sister to NPR member WTJX-FM (93.1 MHz).
 The two stations share studios on Haypiece Hill in Charlotte Amalie; WTJX-TV's transmitter is located on Signal Hill.

 WTJX-TV also operates a translator facility in Christiansted on Saint Croix: W05AW-D on VHF channel 5.
 In July 2007, WTJX St. Croix moved to a larger facility, with a full studio, control room, and editing bays.

 The station has also created its own mascot, "Langford the Lizard", primarily displayed on their website.

-Digital channels
+History

+WTJX-TV launched on August 29, 1972.
+Before its launch, Sesame Street was carried by commercial outlet WSVI-TV, a practice similar to certain markets in the U.S. mainland where PBS stations had not launched yet.
+In July 1972, WTJX-TV had fixed its schedule in anticipation for the opening of its facilities.
+With the start of the fall season of programming in October 1972, the station started carrying public affairs programs from PBS during prime time hours.

+WTJX was building a low-power relay on St. Croix in November 1978, facing stiff competition from ZBTV from Tortola, which broadcast on channel 5—the same frequency as the relay WTJX wanted to build.
+WTJX opposed a petition from ZBTV on the grounds that a foreign company did not have the superior right to serve U.S. citizens—those of the USVI.

+WTJX-TV ended regular programming on its analog signal, over VHF channel 12, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+As part of the SAFER Act, WTJX kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: